adarsh-murthy/github-dashboard/README.md

 ## Technologies

+- Python 3 for language.
-Use Django framework to build out the whole application.
+- Django framework to build out the whole application.
-Use python requests library to make http requests.
+- python requests library to make http requests.

 ## Set up

 Clone this repository.

-`git clone <git_clone_link>`
+`git clone git@github.com:adarsh-murthy/github-dashboard.git`

 If you use virtual environment (highly recommend), then create a new environment for this project.